shakacode/react-webpack-rails-tutorial/README.md

 * [HVMN’s 90% Reduction in Server Response Time from React on Rails Pro](https://blog.shakacode.com/hvmns-90-reduction-in-server-response-time-from-react-on-rails-pro-eb08226687db)
 * [Egghead React on Rails Pro Deployment Highlights](https://github.com/shakacode/react_on_rails/wiki/Egghead-React-on-Rails-Pro-Deployment-Highlights)

-For more information, see the [React on Rails Pro Docs](https://github.com/shakacode/react_on_rails/wiki).
+For more information, see the [React on Rails Pro Docs](https://www.shakacode.com/react-on-rails-pro/).

-The [ShakaCode Pro Support Plan](http://www.shakacode.com/work/shakacode-pro-support.pdf) can help you with:

 * Optimizing your front end setup with Webpack v5+ and Shakapacker for React on Rails including code splitting with loadable-components.
 * Upgrading your app to use the current Webpack setup that skips the Sprockets asset pipeline.
 * Better performance client and server side.

 ShakaCode can also help you with your custom software development needs.
 We specialize in marketplace and e-commerce applications that utilize both Rails and React.
-Because we own [HiChee.com](https://hichee.com), we can leverage that code for your app!
+We can even leverage our code for [HiChee.com](https://hichee.com) for your app!

 See the [ShakaCode Client Engagement Model](https://www.shakacode.com/blog/client-engagement-model/) article to learn how we can work together.

 ------

-# Community
+## Community

 * **[forum.shakacode.com](https://forum.shakacode.com)**: Post your questions
 * **[@railsonmaui on Twitter](https://twitter.com/railsonmaui)**